International Employment Contracts

 For example, in Serbia, employees have a legal entitlement to a salary increase of 0.4% of their net salary for every year spent with the employer.

-When an employee leaves a company, they are often entitled to a payout for the leave time they have not used.
-This can be regulated by both country-specific legislation and internal company policies.
+When employees leave a company, they are often entitled to a payout for the leave time they have not used.
+Both country-specific legislation and internal company policies can regulate this.

 International employment contracts FAQs